 PAHAF

-The Pennsylvania Homeowner Assistance Fund, or PAHAF, is a housing-related program funded by the U.S. Department of the Treasury to assist Pennsylvania homeowners facing financial hardship due to the COVID-19 pandemic that began after January 21, 2020 (including a hardship that began before January 21, 2020).
+The Pennsylvania Homeowner Assistance Fund, or PAHAF, is a housing-related program funded by the U.S. Department of the Treasury to assist Pennsylvania homeowners facing financial hardship due to the COVID-19 pandemic.

-The PAHAF program provides assistance for mortgage and housing-related expenses to help prevent mortgage delinquencies, default, foreclosure, and displacement.
-The maximum amount of assistance for any homeowner under the PAHAF is $30,000 or up to 24 months of assistance.
+The PAHAF program provides assistance for mortgage and housing-related expenses to help cure mortgage delinquencies, default, foreclosure and displacement.

 If you have any questions or need help applying, please contact our office.
 For more information on the program, visit the PAHAF website.